Dudeiebot/leetcode/tome.md

 - finding the shortest path to a char, we are going to use 3 steps: step 1; initialize arr, step2; first sweep that give us some negative values becaues of i-cpos and the final  step which sweep correct from the back and output result
 - to convert a string to goat latin(it is important to know what a goat latin words look like), we store our vowel in a map and any occurence, string concaqtenation occurs and finally we trom whitespaces
 - for finding the large Group positions in a strings and returning the double 2d array, so we are going to be using 2 pointer and checking for instances where it occurs more than 3 or equal 3 and then we return the result
+- for fliping image and inverting it in a 2d array, we are going to be fliping all 0 to 1 and the left to the right and any occurence that is left behind without left and right we just flip it and return our new 2d array